Sensible-Alternative Naturopathic Clinic

 • Cellular detoxification.
 Sleep permits the removal of inflammatory waste products such as interleukin and adenosine.
 It recycles glutathione (an important antioxidant) into its active form.

-Without exception, adults need an average of 7 or 8 hours sleep.
+Without exception, adults need 7 or 8 hours sleep.
 Children and teenagers need substantially more.

 Sleep is a physiological requirement, like oxygen, so there is not really much wiggle room.
 It is not a sliding scale where some people need more than others.
 Your requirement cannot be decreased by the right supplement or the right meditation practice.